 European Corn Borer

-Figure 4.
-Average European corn borer (ECB) moths were captured from June 20th to June 26th.
+Figure 5.
+Average European corn borer (ECB) moths captured from July 11th to July 17th.
 The first number indicates the average ECB-IA followed by a comma and then the average ECB-NY moth count for the week.
 The small number in parentheses is the total traps for each species set in each county.